 Phase two of the evaluation process is to compare the new block of 30 trades to the previous block of 30 trades or the running total of trades for the year.
 Look for similarities and differences especially in the reward to risk ratio.
 If the reward to risk ratio has changed significantly, take time to figure out why.

-Risk-to-reward ratio is incredibly important.
+Risk to reward ratio is incredibly important.
 It ultimately tells you if you are going to make sufficient gains over time.
 If your ratio results in a number that is above .2 you most likely will be satisfied with the results.
-If it’s below .2, then evaluate why because trading may be frustratingly mediocre.
-If this number ends up being negative, you should switch to paper trading as you figure out what’s going wrong..
+If it’s below .2, then evaluate why.
+Because your trading may be frustratingly mediocre.
+If this number ends up being negative, you should switch to paper trading as you figure out what’s going wrong.

 Once this initial comparison between the two blocks of 30 trades is complete, add the results together to keep a running average of all your trades which can be used for future comparison.